iSci-3A12/climate-change-assignments/assignment-instructions/a2-climate-data.md

 ### Question 2
 Referring to Figure 3, explain what is shown, and what can be inferred from it.
 (100 words or less)

+### Submitting your work
+- Be sure to commit your changes as you work on your `submission.md` file.
+Your final commit before the deadline will be evaluated
+- As proof of work, you are also required to upload your spreadsheet file (as an Excel file in .xlsx format) to the repository, as well.

 ## 6. Assessment Rubric
 <img src="a2-rubric.png" alt="Assessment rubric" width="700" style="border: 1px solid darkgrey">